jingosgit/lumen-quick-api-setup/README.md

-# A Quick Lumen PHP Framework Install
+## A Quick Lumen Install

-This is a basic Lumen app configuration to quickly start using it with laravel commands
+This is a basic Lumen app configuration adjusted so you can quickly start using it with laravel commands

----
+  ** Example Commands **

+- php artisan key:generate
+- php artisan make:model Post
+- php artisan migrate

+To view the full available list write - php artisan list

 ## Installation guide
----

 1. Copy .env.example .env

 2. Execute command Composer install